WHITE-HAT786/Spoofing/README.md

 * Email spoofing is a technique used in spam and phishing attacks to trick users.

 ## REQUIREMENTS :
-For doing call spoofing you need to have a route which is about $100 per country and debian and debian server.
+For doing call spoofing you need to have a route which is about $100 per country and debian server.
 Similarly for email spoofing you need to have smpt server and other things which cost more and time.

 ## HOW TO DO CALL AND EMAIL SPOOFING IN AFFORTABLE AMOUNT :